 MDS Computational Linguistics

-UBC’s new Master of Data Science program with Computational Linguistics Specialization is the credential to set you apart.
+UBC’s Master of Data Science in Computational Linguistics is the credential to set you apart.
 Offered at the Vancouver campus, this unique degree is tailored to those with a passion for language and data.
 Over 10 months, the program combines foundational data science courses with advanced computational linguistics courses—equipping graduates with the skills to turn language-related data into knowledge and to build AI that can interpret human language.

 Highlights Across All MDS Programs: